The MneExperiment Pipeline

 Make sure the same number of epochs

-epochs are used for each condition (assuming that habituation increases by condition).
+nis used in each cell by discarding epochs.
+The firstnepochs are used for each condition (assuming that habituation increases by condition).

 cov